lucia-auth/lucia/documentation/src/pages/learn/adapters/prisma.md

 ### `user`

 You may add additional columns to store custom user data.
-Refer to [Store additional user data](/learn/basics/store-additional-user-data).
+Refer to [Store additional user data](/learn/basics/store-additional-user-data). `id` may be `String` if you generate your own user id.

 ```prisma
 model User {